ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/README.md

 ## Step 3: Port your code to the new API

-A translation guide for most features is available in the [customization migration guide](./customizations).
+A translation guide for most features is available in the `Code transformations` section.

 ## Step 4: Ensure compatibility between agents